se-edu/se-book/gitAndGithub/commit/text.md

 Note the existence of something called the `master` branch.
 Git allows you to have multiple branches (i.e. it is a way to evolve the content in parallel) and Git creates a default branch named `master` on which the commits go on by default.

 Do some changes to `fruits.txt` (e.g. add some text and delete some text).
-Stage the changes, and commit the changes using the same steps we followed before.
+Stage the changes, and commit the changes using the same steps you followed before.
 You should end up with something like this.

 <img src="{{baseUrl}}/gitAndGithub/commit/images/sourcetree_6.png" height="180" />
 <p/>